 Location: River Rats Rafting – 837 Te Ngae Road, approximately 9km (5.6 miles) from Rotorua town centre.
 Kaituna Cascades – 18 Okere Falls Road, approximately 20km (12 miles) from Rotorua town centre.
 Kaitiaki Adventures – 1135 Te Ngae Road, approximately 12km (7 miles) from Rotura town centre.

 10. Walk or Cycle in the Redwoods Forest

 The Whakawerawera Redwood Forest is one of the most popular attractions in Rotorua – unlike nowhere else in the world with its giant Californian redwood trees combined with New Zealand native ferns.
 There are various walks to enjoy for all ages, where a walk to a lookout will give you views of Rotorua.
 Or opt for hurtling down the hills on one of the many mountain bike trails where you can rent electric mountain bikes from Mohawk Ebike Tours.

 Location: Longmile Road, approximately 5km (3 miles) from Rotorua city centre.

 11. Kayak or SUP Through a Cave of Glowworms

 One of the lesser-known activities in Rotorua and lesser-known places to see glowworms in New Zealand, Lake Rotoiti hides a small glowworm cave that you can float into via kayak or paddleboard.
 Join River Rats Rafts & Kayak for a sunset paddle on Lake Rotoiti where you’ll drift through glowworm caves, soak in natural hot springs and conclude with a picnic barbecue dinner.
 Find out more about this tour on Viator and Tripadvisor.
 Alternatively, Paddle Board Rotorua (more on Viator or Klook) offers a shorter experience to the glowworms on a paddleboard or kayak.
-More information can be found on Viator and Tripadvisor.
+Again, more details about the tour are listed on Viator and Tripadvisor.
 See more activities like this in the 10 Most Romantic Activities in Rotorua for Couples.

 Location: Paddle Board Rotorua – 1167 Fenton Street.
 River Rats Rafts & Kayak – 837 Te Ngae Road, approximately 9km (5.6 miles) from Rotorua town centre (pick-ups are available).

 12. Zip Through the Trees with Rotorua Canopy Tours

 Location: 147 Fairy Springs Road, approximately 5km (3 miles) from Rotorua city centre.
 Accommodation pick-ups are included.